 - audit of public organisations

-The module will also look at both theoretical and practical methods, as well common developments in government policies.
+The module will look at both theoretical and practical methods, as well common developments in government policies.

 Research Methods and Research Management